Buying a mini grand piano for a toddler: my review of the Ts-ideen Kids Mini Piano on Amazon

 CAN THEY LEARN TO PLAY SONGS ON IT?

-With this model, you get a colour coded strip which you put over the top of the keys.
+With this model, you receive a colour coded strip which you put over the top of the keys.
 The colours correspond with music in a book called 'Play with Colour' (included).
 After the first week my daughter could play some bars of Twinkle Twinkle Little Star (with a lot of help and convincing!).
 We've now ended up just letting her go for it until she asks to use the book properly.
-But yes, I think they can learn to play on it.
+But yes, I think they could definitely learn to play on it.

 WILL IT LAST?

 This brand says "from age 3" but we could have given it to her sooner I think.
-Age 2 - 4 is the perfect age for a toy like this.
-My son is 5 and he is nearly too big for it now.
-I hope my daughter (being a bit smaller) will be able to fit on it until she's 6.
+Age 2 - 6 is the perfect age for a toy like this.

-We keep the piano in our lounge but there's just one thing more to say about that - it gathers dust and shows up fingerprints easily (lacquered finish!).
+We keep the piano in our lounge but there's just one thing more to say about that - it gathers dust and shows up fingerprints easily (because of the high-gloss lacquered finish!).

 I give this mini grand piano our Five Little Stars.